gabridome/docs/bitcoinclients.md

 The verified UTXO set is the map of where all the bitcoin in circulation are and of what is required to move them.

+A full validating node when receives the transaction performs the security checks necessary to veriy that the transaction involves sound money before putting it in the [mempool] and relaying it to the rest of the network:

+* Is the signature on the transaction valid? (power of spend)
+* are money created into/during the transaction? (accounting check)
+* Are the funds being spent existent and unspent before? (double spend check)

+This last check requires is the one requiring a legit copy of UTXO set.

+"Fake bitcoins", meaning in this context those resulting from a transaction that tries to spend bitcoins created in an invalid way or to spend coins already spent in a previous transaction, are refused by full nodes as soon as the transaction tries to approach the first one in the propagation phase.
+A wallet which is integrated with a full validating node have the maximum security and truslessness because it relies on the global informations of the Bitcoin economy

 In normal operation, a fully validating node takes [20 Gbytes/month][MinimumRequirements] of data from your bandwith, to: